-Again, the gameplay remains largely unchanged but is more streamlined, and the one major new addition is the Batmobile which the player can use for both transport and combat, though the unskippable Batmobile sections can get tiresome after a while.
+Again, the gameplay remains mostly unchanged but is more streamlined, and the one significant new addition is the Batmobile, which the player can use for both transport and combat, though the unskippable Batmobile sections can get tiresome after a while.

 The game was originally released only for the PS4, the Xbox One, and Windows, though the Windows version faced some criticism due to terrible performance at launch.

 Batman: Arkham City Lockdown